metreeca/metreeca-core/src/docs/tutorials/publishing-jsonld-apis.md

 To complete your tour of the framework:

-- walk through the [interaction tutorial](consuming-jsonld-apis.md) to learn how to interact with model-driven REST APIs to power client apps like the demo [online product catalog](https://demo.metreeca.com/apps/shop/);
+- walk through the [consuming tutorial](consuming-jsonld-apis.md) to learn how to interact with model-driven REST APIs to power client apps like the demo [online product catalog](https://demo.metreeca.com/apps/shop/);
 - explore the [framework](../javadocs/?overview-summary.html) to learn how to develop your own custom wrappers and handlers and to extend your server with additional services.